GES-compchem/GES-comp-echem/docs/api.rst

 API reference
 =============

-This is the documentation relative to the `mymodule.mylib` module when the `automodule` extension is called.
+This is the documentation relative to the `compechem.calculators` module when the `automodule` extension is called.

-.. automodule:: mymodule.mylib
+.. automodule:: compechem.calculators
     :members: